hpowers82/Engineering_4_Notebook/README.md

 ## Reflection

 I had a few hiccups while completing this assignment.
 First, I put the file in the wrong folder in my pi.
-Then,
+Then, It would not work due to me not uncommenting the code you need to use when you are not using a reistor.
+This assignment taught me how to have code running at all times, and will be benifical when I am doing work without an interface and need to shut down the pi without a console.

+## GPIO Pins

+## Assignment Description

+## Evidence

+## Wiring

+## Reflection